 As the media landscape rapidly evolves, how do we as communication professionals keep up?
-This is a question about the state of journalism comes to mind almost daily as we craft everything from media strategies, pitches, and press releases, to blog posts, tweets, and infographics.
+This question about the state of journalism comes to mind almost daily.
+It presents itself as we craft everything from media strategies, pitches, and press releases, to blog posts, tweets, and infographics.
 The challenges that journalists face every day (like shrinking newsroom staffs, blurring lines between fact and opinion, and the 24/7 news cycle to name a few) are increasingly impacting how we work together and how we tell our stories.

 Are Press Releases Dead?

 The survey says… sort of.
-The majority of U.S. based journalists (53 percent) reported that they do not rely on press releases at all, while 36% noted that they rely on them somewhat.
-Interestingly, 49 percent said that they would pay more attention to a press release if it contained an infographic, with 13% pointing to the inclusion of video as a component that would catch their interest.
+The majority of U.S. based journalists (53%) reported that they do not rely on press releases at all; 36% noted that they rely on them somewhat.
+Interestingly, 49% said that they would pay more attention to a press release if it contained an infographic, with 13% pointing to the inclusion of video as a component that would catch their interest.

 While press releases might not hold the weight that they once did, it’s time to get creative with how information is being distributed.
-Before drafting a release to push out over the wire, ask yourself if the news could be shared in a blog post, targeted media outreach, a social post, or even a video interview.
+Before drafting a release to push out over the wire, ask yourself an important question.
+Can the news be shared in a blog or social post, targeted media outreach, or even a video interview?
 Odds are, there might be a better medium for your news that will gain wider visibility than the wire.

 What is the role of social media in journalism?

-Unsurprisingly, social media has grown as a news source for journalists – more than one-third of journalists go to social media as their “first” source of news.
-Outside of online newspapers, Twitter remains the biggest source of news for journalists (27 percent).
-Instagram’s popularity is also on the rise with media, as 37 percent reported that they plan to spend more time on the platform this year.
-The fallout with Facebook is all too real however – 44 percent of journalists expect to spend less time on Facebook.
+Unsurprisingly, social media has grown as a news source for journalists.
+More than one-third of journalists go to social media as their “first” source of news.
+Outside of online newspapers, Twitter remains the biggest source of news for journalists (27%).
+Instagram’s popularity is also on the rise with media.
+A reported 37% of journalists say that they plan to spend more time on the platform this year.
+The fallout with Facebook is all too real however – 44% of journalists expect to spend less time on Facebook.

 What does this mean for PR pros?
 Social is still a viable channel for announcing certain client news and for building relationships with reporters.
-While its parent company Facebook is falling out of favor among media, Instagram is just heating up and has released various capabilities like its Questions Sticker or IGTV that have potential as new ways of sharing news.
+While its parent company Facebook is falling out of favor among media, Instagram is just heating up.
+The latter platform has released various capabilities like its Questions Sticker or IGTV.
+These are capabilities that can be viewed as potential new ways of sharing news.

-Social holds a lot of weight when it comes to your pitch as well – more than 41 percent of journalists revealed that they consider the potential “shareability” of a story when deciding what to write about.
-It’s also important to consider how you’re engaging and promoting earned coverage on social if you want to build better relationships with media.
-63 percent of U.S. based journalists noted they track how many times their stories are shared on social media – so if a story featuring your client plays well on social its more likely that they’ll continue to use your client as a source.
+Social holds a lot of weight when it comes to your pitch as well.
+More than 41% of journalists revealed that they consider the potential “shareability” of a story when deciding what to write about.
+It’s also important to consider how you’re engaging and promoting earned coverage on social.
+This is especially crucial if you want to build better relationships with media.
+Sixty-three percent of U.S.-based journalists noted they track how many times their stories are shared on social media.
+So, if a story featuring your client plays well on social, its more likely they’ll continue to use your client as a source.

 What do journalists think of PR firms these days?

-There is still room for improvement in relationship building between journalists and PR pros – 52 percent of U.S. based journalists think that their relationship with PR firms is mutually beneficial, but not quite a partnership (only 4% view it as a partnership).
+There’s still room for improvement in relationship building between journalists and PR pros.
+Fifty-two percent of U.S.-based journalists think their relationship with PR firms is mutually beneficial, but not quite a partnership.
+(Only 4% view it as a partnership.)